conso/katacombs/README.md

 YOU ARE INSIDE THE MAIN ROOM OF THE TRUMAN BREWERY.
 THERE IS A STRONG SMELL OF HOP AND A DOZEN EMPTY CASKS
 ```

-* #### *Picking and dropping items*
+* #### *Taking and dropping items*
-    **PICK** will collect an item from the environment and will put it in the bag. **DROP** allows to leave an item in the environment.
-Every item can be picked and dropped anywhere and the game has to list the items in the environment just after the main description.
+    **TAKE** will collect an item from the environment and will put it in the bag. **DROP** allows to leave an item in the environment.
+Every item can be taken and dropped anywhere and the game has to list the items in the environment just after the main description.
 ```
 INSIDE THE BUILDING.
 YOU ARE INSIDE THE BUILDING, A WELL HOUSE FOR LARGE SPRINGS.
 THERE ARE SOME KEYS ON THE FLOOR.
-> PICK KEYS
+> TAKE KEYS
-KEYS: PICKED.
+KEYS: TAKEN.
 > DROP KEYS
 KEYS: DROPPED.
 ```